Palks-Studio/palks-studio-website/README.md

 On the server side, the site relies on a minimal pipeline:
 `Stripe → Webhook → PDF Invoice → Secure Token → Download`,
 with no CMS and no database.

-**Note — Batch invoicing**
-In addition to the unit-based Stripe flow, Palks Studio (via Althemia) offers
-a monthly service based on the submission of a single CSV file, the generation of PDF invoices for month N-1,
-and the delivery of a structured ZIP file, with traceable archiving available on request.

 ---